BenKohn2004/Mask_Lights_and_VMS/README.md

 Testing should also be done to find the best LEDs for the mask.
 Either a high LED concentration or even an LED matrix may work well.
 IP65 protected LED strips may be a good idea to protect against abrasion, moisture and corrosion.
 Also a runner or holder for the LEDs can be designed and 3D printed to fasten the LEDs to the interior of the mask.

 A printed circuit board would make the assembly smaller and easier to use.

+Since the Wemos inside the mask receives not only the Red/Green lights but also the score, time, cards and priority from the VSM stream, additional lights could be added to the mask to indicate these values.
+Cards would be useful for Saber since they are common due to false starts and displaying priority could be done for Foil and Epee.